 Deepak Choprah says we cannot achieve social transformation without individual transformation.

-We cannot make the same mistakes again.
+Activists and organizers cannot make the same mistakes again.
 We must evolve.
-This requires daily self-work, transformation–sometimes suffering.
+This requires daily self-work, transformation, and sometimes suffering.
 We must center ourselves in empathy and compassion.
-We must put women, trans, and poor folk at the forefront of our conversations, research, organizing, and canvassing because they are the most vulnerable, the most unsafe, the most neglected and unheard.
-We must learn to communicate non-violently with each other, which includes sharing feelings, communicating needs, making requests of each other, giving sincere apologies and sometimes asking for forgiveness.
+We must learn to communicate non-violently with each other.
 We must genuinely receive criticism, even if it’s harsh, and do our best to grow from it.
 We must transform ourselves, our relationships and our organizations from the inside out.
 We must build inter-organizational solidarity upon the understanding that all oppression is connected.
-We must see ourselves in all people.
-We must remind ourselves of these things regularly.
-And we must be creative and innovative along the way.
+We’ve got to be able to see ourselves in all people.
+Do this regularly.
+And be creative and innovative along the way.

 “We need a revolution of the heart.
 We need a revolution of the spirit.
 The power of the people is stronger than any weapon.
 A people’s revolution can’t be stopped.
 We need to be weapons of mass construction.
 Weapons of mass love.
 It’s not enough just to change the system.
 We need to change ourselves.” -Assata Shakur